 “What I love about hockey is my teammates…the speed of the game, and the unbelievable skill and hard work it takes to excel in the game,” said Spencer Johnson, the sophomore Spotlight Athlete of the Week from Burnsville, Minnesota.

-Each week, the Waldorf College Athletic Department honors an outstanding student athlete on the Warrior athletics page and through a campus-wide email.
+Each week, the Waldorf University Athletic Department honors an outstanding student athlete on the Warrior athletics page and through a campus-wide email.
 This past week it was Johnson.
 This recognition was due to his assist and two goals, one being the game-winner during a 5-2 win over No. 9 Southern Illinois University-Edwardsville on January 17.

 In the 2014-2015 season, Johnson has scored five goals and contributed five assists.
 Not only is he a valuable asset to the team as both a defenseman and forward, but he’s also a great friend and teammate on and off the ice.